$1M Cross-Country Title-Washing Ring Used Stolen Porsches, Audis, BMWs In PA: AG

 “This sophisticated criminal organization washed clean high-end vehicles that were stolen in Florida then sold to unsuspecting buyers,” AG Sunday said in the release.
 “Without the collaboration of numerous law enforcement partners, and the diligence of the grand jurors, this elaborate scheme would not have been unraveled.”

 The investigation involved Pennsylvania State Police, detectives from Berks and Lehigh counties, and law enforcement units in Miami and New York City.
-Daily Voice has reached out to the Office of Attorney General Dave Sunday for further clarification on New York’s role in the investigation.
+Daily Voice reached out to a spokesperson for the Office of Attorney General Dave Sunday and was told that the New York City Police Department assisted by "providing pertinent information regarding members of the organization."

-The charges will be prosecuted by the Office of Attorney General’s Insurance Fraud Section.
+The charges will be prosecuted by the Office of the Attorney General’s Insurance Fraud Section.